pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_source_packages.hbs.md

-## tanzu insight source packages
+# tanzu insight source packages

-Get source packages
+Use this command to get source packages.

 ## <a id='synopsis'></a>Synopsis